 The technical terminology for this capacity is engine displacement.
 An engine with high displacement can burn higher volumes of energy and thus generate higher power.
 So, if we interpret the label 50cc engine, we can say that the engine can burn 50 cubic centimeters of air and fuel to generate power.

 When we are talking scooters, sometimes scooters with an engine size of 50cc will be called a moped.
-What we call scooters gets confusing, so check out this article to go down the rabbit hole
+It’s not truly a moped, but you’ll hear the term thrown around with them.

 All of this is how we categorize the engine size.